 STUDY 3 METHODS

 Though affective intensity failed to predict ER usage in a high-intensity, quasi-naturalistic setting, participants presented with descriptions of events that were regulated by ‘strategy users’ were more likely to forecast using distraction to regulate events described as high intensity and reappraisal for events described as being of a lower intensity.
-The different results observed in these studies are difficult to compare, though, as many features differ between the approaches.
+The different results observed in these studies are difficult to directly compare, though, as many features differ between the approaches.
 Participants in Study 1 experienced the haunted house, were not trained or prompted to self-regulate, experienced the emotions that they reported, and reported the regulatory strategies that they used.
 Participants in Study 2 simulated the experiences of the haunted house, were instructed in ER strategies and prompted to make a forecast, did not experience the emotions associated with the event, and reported what strategy that they forecasted they might use in the given situation.
-Furthermore, Study 1 did not attempt to manipulate the emotions of participants.
+Furthermore, Study 1 did not attempt to manipulate the emotions of participants, instead prioritizing ecological validity by observing self-report after exposure.
 A study which keeps instruction and stimulus exposure constant while differing the type of regulation (i.e., strategy forecasting v. usage) measured would be more conducive for direct comparisons of these two regulation processes.
 Study 3 attempted to rectify these discrepancies using a 2 between (condition: forecast v. experience) x 2 within (intensity: low v. high) mixed study design.
 Because we could not incorporate an immersive experiential component such as in Study 1 in this experimental design, we instead used clips from lesser-known horror films to elicit regulatory response to feature-rich, dynamic representations of negative emotion.
 This design allows us to directly compare the differences in regulatory behavior among untrained and unprompted participants when either reporting actual usage or forecasted selection in response to high and low intensity stimuli.

-We originally hypothesized that we would replicate the results of Study 1 and Study 2: that participants placed within the “strategy user” condition would not demonstrate a relationship between stimulus intensity and regulation strategy usage, while participants in the “strategy forecaster” condition would demonstrate the canonical relationship between stimulus intensity and regulation strategy usage (i.e., as affective intensity increases the likelihood of relying upon distraction also increases).
+We originally hypothesized that we would replicate the results of Study 1 and Study 2: that participants placed within the “strategy user” condition would not demonstrate a relationship between stimulus intensity and regulation strategy usage due to the added complications and design decisions which reduce experimental control relative to similar designs, while participants in the “strategy forecaster” condition would demonstrate the canonical relationship between stimulus intensity and regulation strategy usage (i.e., as affective intensity increases the likelihood of relying upon distraction also increases).
 Counter to our predictions, we found that both conditions demonstrated characteristics of this canonical relationship; however, important differences in ER strategy and effectiveness were also observed across the two conditions.
 We report how we determined our sample size, all data exclusions, all manipulations, and all measures in the study.